100 Notable alumni of

 -

-Brandon Montour is a Canadian professional ice hockey defenceman presently playing for the Seattle Kraken of the National Hockey League (NHL).
+Brandon Montour is a Haudenosaunee professional ice hockey player who is a defenceman for the Seattle Kraken of the National Hockey League (NHL).
 Montour was selected by the Anaheim Ducks in the second round, 55th overall, of the 2014 NHL entry draft.
 Montour won the Stanley Cup with the Panthers in 2024.

 -